statelyai/xstate/packages/xstate-fsm/README.md

 Creates an instance of an interpreted machine, also known as a **service**.
 This is a stateful representation of the running machine, which you can subscribe to, send events to, start, and stop.

+Actions will also be executed by the interpreter.

 | Argument  | Type         | Description                    |
 | --------- | ------------ | ------------------------------ |
 | `machine` | StateMachine | The machine to be interpreted. |